-The TQ 2.4GHz Radio System has been adjusted at the factory for correct operation with your model.
+The TQi Radio System has been pre-adjusted at the factory.
 The adjustment should be checked before running the model, in case of movement during shipping.
-Follow these steps:
+Here's how:

 - 1. Turn the transmitter switch on.
 The status LED on the transmitter should be solid green (not flashing). - 2.
 Turn on the receiver switch in the model.
 The switch is located on the battery compartment. - 3.
-Position T-Maxx so that its front wheels are off the ground. - 4.
+Position the T-Maxx so that its front wheels are off the ground.
+Make sure your hands are clear of the moving parts of the model. - 4.
 Turn the steering wheel on the transmitter back and forth and check for rapid operation of the steering servo.
 Also, check that the steering mechanism is not loose or binding.
-If the steering operates slowly, then make sure you have fresh receiver batteries. - 5.
+If the steering operates slowly, check for weak receiver batteries. - 5.
 When looking down at the model, the front wheels should be pointing straight ahead.
-If the wheels are turned slightly to the left or right, slowly adjust the steering trim control on the
+If the wheels are turned slightly to the left or right, slowly adjust the steering trim control on the transmitter until they are pointing straight ahead.

-- transmitter until they are pointing straight ahead. - Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
-When the throttle trigger is pulled back, the carburetor should open (slide moves out).
-When the throttle trigger is pushed all the way forward, the brake should lock.
+- 6. Operate the throttle trigger on the transmitter and check for rapid operation of the throttle servo.
+When the throttle trigger is pulled back, the carburetor should open.
+When the throttle trigger is pushed all the way forward, the brake should lock. - 7.
+Once adjustments are made, turn off the receiver on your model, followed by the hand-held transmitter.